Forgot password

 It’s likely been a number of factors.
 Screenshot by Dot Esports via Ubisoft

 XDefiant had a lot of excitement and potential going for it, with many players looking at the game as an alternative to games like Call of Duty and other FPS titles.
-But just months after release, after a very promising launch, there’s talk of it being shut down.
+But just over a year after it released, after a very promising launch, it is being shut down for good.
 So, what happened?

 Too much to play, too little time